 There is a relatively quick and simple technique to set a starting price for your product if you’re looking for one.

-Remember that just because you used a certain pricing to debut doesn’t guarantee you’ll utilise it indefinitely.
+Remember that just because you used certain pricing to debut doesn’t guarantee you’ll utilize it indefinitely.

 Why Does This Pricing Strategy Work?